The Charity

 While flying by ILS (instrument landing system) inbound to runway 35 at an island airport, we broke out of low cloud conditions several miles out, on final approach.
 I saw a very large cruise ship steaming from left to right out of the harbour with a course that would cross the short final in front of Runway 35.

-they (the ships) don’t coordinate with us.”
-I elected to fly high on the final glide path, approximately one dot high, to ensure adequate clearance over the cruise ship but was also considering a go-around because of the height of the ship.
+It appeared that the shipâs vector would cross ours on a very short final 1 mile.
+I directed the First Officer to query the tower if this ship was going to be a problem with our final.
+The towerâs answer was something like ââŠthey (the ships) donât coordinate with us.â I elected to fly high on the final glide path, approximately one dot high, to ensure adequate clearance over the cruise ship but was also considering a go-around because of the height of the ship.
 It turned out that we did, in fact, cross directly over the ship on short final.
 If I had stayed on the ILS glideslope the clearance would have been very uncomfortable.
 Had this been IMC (instrument meteorological conditions) and with any deviation at all below the glideslope, there may have been inadequate clearance over the ship.
 Although I was able to fly a little high and conduct a stabilized approach in this instance, it seemed like a potentially hazardous situation that should be better coordinated

 in the future.

-There are several international airports around the world that are in close proximity to maritime traffic movements, including Singapore’s Changi airport, Hong Kong’s Chek Lap Kok airport and Gibraltar’s North Front airport.
+There are several international airports around the world that are in close proximity to maritime traffic movements, including Singaporeâs Changi airport, Hong Kongâs Chek Lap Kok airport and Gibraltarâs North Front airport.
 At these locations there is organised co-ordination between the aircraft requirements and the vessel requirements, by having a restricted area or a vessel reporting scheme during approach to and passing of the end of the runways.

 However, in this case, according to the air traffic control tower, the ships do not liaise with the tower and there does not appear to be any restricted area to limit the approach and passing of vessels in the vicinity of the end of the runway.